sgoedecke/gatsby-blog/content/blog/acing-the-coding-challenge/index.md

 ---
 title: Acing the coding challenge
-description: "Practical advice on writing a successful coding challenge"
+description: Practical advice on writing a successful coding challenge
 order: 8
+date: '2020-12-25'
 ---

 How do you write a successful coding challenge?
 Unlike some nightmare whiteboard interview scenarios, typically a coding challenge is not a particularly hard problem.
 The difficulty comes in achieving the requirements well, not in getting something to work.
 A working solution is table stakes.
 Candidates get approved or knocked back on the amount of polish.
 For this reason my most important piece of advice is this: *you should spend as much time on the challenge as possible*.
 If you have a week to submit and the challenge guidelines suggest it should take a few hours to complete, use the entire week.
 You will be competing against people doing the same thing, so restricting yourself to a fraction of that time is a serious handicap.
 To be clear, I don’t think this is fair.
 Companies should enforce shorter hard time limits to prevent this behaviour, and many do.
 But when they don’t, working on the challenge full-time will materially improve your chances.